 No software or online store goes live without testing the user experience.
 Moreover, delivering a personalized experience is mandatory for any online service.
 Customers must not feel like they have logged into an online vacuum.

-A/B testing and heat-mapping customer behavior helps you to know what actions customers perform first when they log into the website.
+A/B testing and heat-mapping customer behavior help you to know what actions customers perform first when they log into the website.
 This will help you deliver a personalized experience tailor-made to each customer’s preferences.

 Here is a visual example of customer heat-mapping in an online store: